timholy/Revise.jl/docs/src/user_reference.md

 # User reference

-There are really only three functions that a user would be expected to call manually:
+There are really only four functions that a user would be expected to call manually:
-`revise`, `includet`, and `Revise.track`.
+`revise`, `includet`, `Revise.track`, and `entr`.
 Other user-level constructs might apply if you want to debug Revise or prevent it from watching specific packages.